mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Sword: It’s sharp, it’s heavy, and it will fragging cut you wide open.
 Available in a wide variety of styles (wakizashi, seax, scimitar, jian, machete, and so on and so forth), this one-handed blade is not as formidable as a katana but is substantially easier to hide.

 **CLUBS**
----

 Use the Clubs skill to inflict blunt force trauma with these weapons.

 Club: The weapon they named the skill after.
 These stats represent a range of objects, including an axe handle, baseball bat, wrench, crowbar, a tire iron, and a two-by-four with a rusty nail in it.
 There is a price listed, but it’s not overly difficult to find one for free if you know where to look.

 Extendable baton: This telescoping club can be collapsed, and it can be extended with a sharp flick of the wrist or a wireless signal.
 When retracted, it’s more easily concealed (Concealability Modifier 0 when retracted, +2 when extended).
-Wireless: Readying the extendable baton is a Free Action instead of a Simple Action.
+Wireless: Readying the extendable baton is a Free Action instead of a Minor Action.

 Sap: Also called a blackjack, this is a small, springy club, or a flat piece of iron in a flexible leather covering.
 It’s specially designed for concealment (Concealability Modifier –2).